Jswig/marooned-windvane/content/writing/getting-column-names-dbapi-query-results.md

 column_names = [c[0] for c in cursor.description]
 ```

-Putting all of this together, given a connection and a query, we can run the
+Putting everything together, given a connection and a query, we can run the
 query and unpack its result into the same format as (2):
 ```python
 def execute_query(connection, query):